solid-stack/ansible-ubuntu/README.md

 1. `npm install -g ansible-ubuntu`
 1. `cd` into the directory you want to use.
 The directory will get an `ansible` directory filled with roles and a `Vagrantfile`.
 1. `ansible-ubuntu` will let you pick the roles you want included.
 There a suite of default roles always included.
+Look at the meta dir and for now you have to manually include some dependencies.

 All the roles are generally setting up the environment.
 For project specific stuff (e.g. sites-available / enable), I'd suggest create a separate role that depends on of the main roles (e.g. `nginx-project` where meta has an `nginx` dependency).